 Mark your calendars!

-On the 22nd of June 2021, the European Association for the Study of Liver disease (EASL) will be releasing the much-anticipated updated guidelines on the use of non-invasive techniques (NITs).
-These new guidelines will be presented and discussed in a session available on the ILC 2021 platform exclusively for registered delegates.
-Don’t miss this important launch, make sure you register now for the congress if you haven’t done so already.
+On 22 of June 2021, the European Association for the Study of Liver disease (EASL) will be releasing the much-anticipated updated guidelines on the use of non-invasive techniques (NITs).
+These new guidelines will be presented and discussed in a session available on the ILC 2021 platform, exclusively for registered delegates.
+Don’t miss this important launch, so make sure you register now for the congress if you haven’t done so already.

 The importance of non-invasive techniques